EduardoSLuz/event-planner-api/README.md

 ### Requirements

-Para instalar a projeto e rodar a API, you must have installed on your device:
+To install the project and run the API, you must have installed on your device:

 - [Git](https://git-scm.com/downloads)
 - [Node.js](https://nodejs.org)